-- Deliberately breaking their own equipment or any course equipment (e.g.: tee markers). - Deliberately causing serious damage to a putting green. - Disagreeing with the course setup and taking it upon themselves to move tee-markers or boundary stakes. - Throwing a club towards another player or spectator. - Deliberately distracting other players while they are making strokes. - Removing loose impediments or movable obstructions to disadvantage another player after that other player has asked him to leave them in place. - Repeatedly refusing to lift a ball when it interferes with another player's play in stroke play. - Deliberately not acting in accordance with the Rules and the spirit of the game, and potentially gaining a significant advantage by doing so, despite incurring a penalty for a breach of the relevant Rule. - Committing an act of physical aggression.
+- Deliberately breaking his own equipment or any course equipment (e.g.: tee markers). - Deliberately causing serious damage to a putting green. - Disagreeing with the course setup and taking it on himself to move tee-markers or boundary stakes. - Throwing a club towards another player or spectator. - Deliberately distracting other players while they are making strokes. - Removing loose impediments or movable obstructions to disadvantage another player after that other player has asked him to leave them in place. - Repeatedly refusing to lift a ball at rest when it interferes with another player in stroke play. - Deliberately not playing in accordance with the Rules and potentially gaining a significant advantage by doing so, despite incurring a penalty for a breach of the relevant Rule. - Committing an act of physical aggression.

-Penalty for breaching the Code of Conduct in stroke play (Sections a, b, c) :
+Penalty for breaching the Code of Conduct in stroke play (Sections a,b,c) :